 16.12 Intra-Balancing Authority Area ETC Self-Schedule Changes

-Changes to ETC Self-Schedules that occur during the CAISO’s Real-Time processes that do not involve changes to CAISO Balancing Authority Area imports or exports with other Balancing Authority Areas (that is, intra-Balancing Authority Area changes to Schedules) will be allowed and will give rise to Imbalance Energy deviations.
-These Imbalance Energy deviations will be priced and charged to the Scheduling Coordinator representing the holder of Existing Rights in accordance with the Real-Time LMP.
+Changes to ETC Self-Schedules that occur during the CAISO’s Real-Time processes that do not involve changes to CAISO Balancing Authority Area imports or exports with other Balancing Authority Areas (that is, intra-Balancing Authority Area changes to Schedules) will be allowed and will give rise to FMM Instructed Imbalance Energy and RTD Instructed Imbalance Energy.
+The imbalance energy will be priced and charged to the Scheduling Coordinator representing the holder of Existing Rights in accordance with the FMM or RTD LMP.

 * * * *